-Confronting the horror of Nazi brutality, Mother Maria devised an ingenious plan to save Jewish children destined for extermination camps: Paris garbage collectors, upon her urging, hid the children in trash cans and whisked them to safe havens outside the city.
+Silent as a Stone memorializes the life of Mother Maria Skobtsova, an unconventional nun who aided Jewish people in occupied France during WWII.
+Confronting the horror of Nazi brutality, Mother Maria devised an ingenious plan to save Jewish children destined for extermination camps: upon her urging, Paris garbage collectors hid children in trash cans and whisked them to safe havens outside the city.

 For her courageous rescue activities, Mother Maria perished in a gas chamber in Ravensbrock concentration camp in Germany in 1945.
 Today, she is among the "righteous gentiles" honored in Israel and a canonized saint in the Orthodox Church.

 About the Author: Jim Forest is secretary of the Orthodox Peace Fellowship and editor of its journal, In Communion.
 He is a recipient of the Peacemaker Award from Notre Dame University's Institute for International Peace Studies.
 He is a prolific writer of inspirational, historical, and biographical books, most recently of The Wormwood File: E-Mail from Hell.
 Silent as a Stone is his third children's book.